Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Hiring a local company with deep roots in the community offers a huge advantage.
 They understand the specific challenges of Puget Sound weather and are familiar with local building codes.
 An established contractor has a reputation to protect and is more likely to be around to honor their warranties.
 Always verify that the company is licensed to work in your area and carries both liability insurance and workers’ compensation.
 This protects you from any liability in case of accidents on your property.
 A long history of providing excellent residential roofing services is a clear sign of a company’s stability and expertise.

-Clarify Their Maintenance and Warranty Process
+Clarify the Process for Maintenance and Warranty Claims

 A great roofing company stands behind its work long after the last shingle is in place.
 Before you sign anything, get clear answers about their warranties.
 Ask if they offer separate warranties for materials and labor, what the terms are, and what the process is for filing a claim.
 It’s also smart to ask about their project management.
 Find out who your point of contact will be, how they’ll protect your property during installation, and what their cleanup process looks like.
 A professional contractor will have clear, straightforward answers to all these questions, giving you peace of mind about your investment.

-Spot These Contractor Red Flags
+Contractor Red Flags You Can’t Ignore

 Trust your gut.
 If something feels off with a contractor, it probably is.
 Be wary of anyone who uses high-pressure sales tactics or pushes you to sign a contract on the spot.
 Another major red flag is a vague estimate or a demand for a large cash deposit upfront.
 A reputable company will provide a detailed, written quote and have a clear payment schedule.
 They should also be happy to provide you with a list of references and proof of their licensing and insurance.
 A lack of transparency is often a sign of bigger problems to come.